michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 Want to do a quick, longer term (up to about a month) test from the outside?
 DSLReports still runs a SmokePing service, which does periodic packet loss and latency tests.
-Check the terms of service to make sure it works for your situation or consider setting up `vaping` for a similar self-hosted test.
+The higher on the graph, the higher the latency.
+The darker the "smoke", the more pings with a given latency.
+The smokier the graph, the more jitter there is.
+Before using the DSLReports service, check the terms of service to make sure it works for your situation or consider setting up `vaping` for a similar self-hosted test.

 :::